On the Emergence of Linear Analogies in Word Embeddings: 5. Word embedding directly from the co-occurrence matrix

 Its associated eigenvalue follows:

 where the $\lambda_\pm^{(k)}$ are eigenvalues of the $2\times2$ matrices $P^{(k)}$ defined in Eq.\ref{def2}, and $v_{\pm}^{(k)}$ are the two eigenvectors of these matrices.

 \textbf{Proof sketch}: This theorem follows from the fact that the matrix $M$ is a Kronecker product of the $d$ matrices $P^{(k)}$, and from standard results on the eigen-decomposition of these products \cite{van2000ubiquitous}.
 The block structure of $M$ defining a Kronecker product is most apparent if we order each word $i$ based on the lexicographic order of its attributes $\boldsymbol{\alpha}_i$.
 That is, the first coordinate that differs between $\boldsymbol{\alpha}_i$ and $\boldsymbol{\alpha}_j$ will determine which word appears first, with $i$ appearing first if its coordinate is $+1$.
-See appendix for details.
+See \hyperref[sec:appendixA1]{Appendix A1} for the detailed proof, a review of Kronecker products, and an explicit construction for the case $d=2$.

 \textbf{Diagonalization of the matrices $P^{(k)}$}: This symmetric matrix is diagonalizable, with eigenvalues reported in Appendix A. To study the regime of weak semantic signal, we expand the eigenvalues and eigenvectors to first order in \(s_k\).
 Let \(s := s_k\) and \(q := q_k\) for brevity.
 We find in that regime: